-- Place several tangram shapes on a piece of paper.
+Place several tangram shapes on a piece of paper.
 Allow the child to stare at the shapes for a period of time.
 Then, cover the shapes with a second piece of paper.
-Ask the child to recall the shapes that he saw.
+Ask the child to recall the shapes that they saw.

 Use tangrams to work on form constancy: